A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Background and Related Work

 \subsection{Lipschitz Constant and WGAN}

 Lipschitz constant of the function $f: X\rightarrow Y$ is defined by:

 For a given constant $K\geq 0$ and any variables $x,y\in X$, the function $f$ satisfies the K-Lipschitz continuity when and only when $||f(x)-f(y)||\leq K||x-y||$.
-Furthermore, Lipschitz constant of the neural network can be approximated by spectral norm of the weight matrix \cite{li2020regularization}:
+Furthermore, Lipschitz constant of the neural network can be approximated by spectral norm of the weight matrix \cite{li2020systematic}:

-The Lipschitz constant can be used to express the Lipschitz continuity of the neural network.
-Lower Lipschitz constant means that the neural network is less sensitive to input perturbation and the bounded Lipschitz constant indicates that the network has better generalization \cite{yoshida2017spectral,oberman2018lipschitz,couellan2019coupling}.
+{The Lipschitz constant can express the Lipschitz continuity of the neural network.} The lower Lipschitz constant means that the neural network is less sensitive to input perturbation and the bounded Lipschitz constant indicates that the network has better generalization \cite{yoshida2017spectral,oberman2018lipschitz,couellan2019coupling}.

-For GANs, a lot of works are proposed to limit the Lipschitz constant of the discriminator, such as spectral normalization \cite{miyato2018spectral} and WGAN \cite{arjovsky2017wasserstein}.
-Spectral normalization normalizes the spectral norm of the discriminator, which limits its Lipschitz constant to 1.
-And the Lipschitz constant in WGAN is derived from Kantorovich duality \cite{kantorovich2006problem}, the Wasserstein distance corresponding to the optimal transportation can be represented as:
+For GANs, lots of works are proposed to limit the Lipschitz constant of the discriminator, such as spectral normalization \cite{miyato2018spectral} and WGAN \cite{arjovsky2017wasserstein}.
+Spectral normalization normalizes the spectral norm of the discriminator, which limits its Lipschitz constant to 1. {Furthermore, the Lipschitz constant in WGAN is derived from Kantorovich duality} \cite{kantorovich2006problem}, and the Wasserstein distance corresponding to the optimal transportation is represented as: